 Mindfulness in Brighton - 8-week courses in Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR)

 Mindfulness courses have become increasingly popular in recent years, with their enormous benefits in reducing stress and anxiety and increasing our ability to appreciate and enjoy life.
-Mindfulness can also help if you are feeling that life is moving too fast and your mind is all over the place, and that you would like to be able to slow down and live in the moment.
+Mindfulness can also help if you are feeling that life is moving too fast and your mind is all over the place, and that you would like to be able to slow down and live in the moment and appreciate things more.
+Watch a video of Jiva talking about the course.

 What is mindfulness?